SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 ### 26.- Why is my keyboard/gamepad not showing in the Nucleus Co-op UI?

-If a handler is only showing gamepads and not keyboard icons that means the handler only supports gamepads and doesn't support keyboards and mice in splitscreen yet.
+If a handler is only showing gamepads and not keyboard icons that means the handler only supports gamepads and doesn't support keyboards and mice in split-screen yet.
 If a handler is only showing keyboards/mice icons that generally means that the game itself has no gamepad support or very limited gamepad support.

 ### 27.- There are many keyboards, mice and controllers icons in the UI, how do I know which ones to use?